Tesla Model 3: Engineering and changes

 Traditional stability control is not made for dual-motor control or the faster response time in electric motors, and Tesla modified the control unit.
-The motors have magnets arranged in a Halbach array.
 The cooling system is integrated to reduce size and cost.

 Sometime during August 2020, Tesla added heating hardware to the Model 3's charge port which was enabled by software update later in the year to prevent ice buildup.